Milo1885/Tease-AI/README.md

 # Changelog - Patch 51

+Added @YesMode() Command -

+     @YesMode() allows you perform a specific action if the user enters one of their "Yes" words while YesMode is active.
+There are two ways to use @YesMode()

+	 @YesMode(Goto, GotoLine)
+	 @YesMode(Video, GotoLine)

+	 Goto mode will go to the specified GotoLine if the user enters a Yes phrase Video mode will stop a currently playing video if the user enters a Yes phrase and go to the specified GotoLine.
+If the video ends or is stopped first, the Video mode will be cleared and the script will move to the next line as usual

+	 You can clear YesMode with @YesMode(Normal)

+Added @NoMode() Command -

+     @YesMode() allows you perform a specific action if the user enters one of their "No" words while YesMode is active.
+There are two ways to use @NoMode()

+	 @NoMode(Goto, GotoLine)
+	 @NoMode(Video, GotoLine)

+	 Goto mode will go to the specified GotoLine if the user enters a No phrase Video mode will stop a currently playing video if the user enters a No phrase and go to the specified GotoLine.
+If the video ends or is stopped first, the Video mode will be cleared and the script will move to the next line as usual

+	 You can clear NoMode with @NoMode(Normal)

+Added @CameMode() Command -

+     @CameMode() allows you perform a specific action if the user says one of the exact following expressions while CameMode is active: "Came", "I Came", "Just Came" or "I just came".
+Case doesn't matter, but Came mode will only pick up those four exact phrases.
+So "I just came" would activate it, "But I just came yesterday" would not.
+There are three ways to use @CameMode()

+	 @CameMode(Goto, GotoLine)
+	 @CameMode(Video, GotoLine)
+	 @CameMode(Message, MessageText)

+	 Goto mode will go to the specified GotoLine if the user enters one of the above phrases Video mode will stop a currently playing video if the user enters one of the above phrases and go to the specified GotoLine.
+If the video ends or is stopped first, the Video mode will be cleared and the script will move to the next line as usual
+	 Message mode will have the program process one of the above "I came" phrases as whatever text is specified as MessageText

+	 You can clear CameMode with @CameMode(Normal)

+Added @RuinedMode() Command -

+     @RuinedMode() allows you perform a specific action if the user says one of the exact following expressions while RuinedMode is active: "Ruined", "I Ruined", "Ruined it" or "I ruined it".
+Case doesn't matter, but Ruined mode will only pick up those four exact phrases.
+So "I ruined" would activate it, "I think I ruined my carpet" would not.
+There are three ways to use @RuinedMode()

+	 @RuinedMode(Goto, GotoLine)
+	 @RuinedMode(Video, GotoLine)
+	 @RuinedMode(Message, MessageText)

+	 Goto mode will go to the specified GotoLine if the user enters one of the above phrases Video mode will stop a currently playing video if the user enters one of the above phrases and go to the specified GotoLine.
+If the video ends or is stopped first, the Video mode will be cleared and the script will move to the next line as usual
+	 Message mode will have the program process one of the above "Ruined" phrases as whatever text is specified as MessageText

+	 You can clear RuinedMode with @RuinedMode(Normal)

 Added Offline Mode to System States settings in the Misc tab.
 If you're using Tease AI without an internet connection, Offline Mode will automatically convert @ShowBlogImage Commands to @ShowLocalImage, as well as removing @ShowButtImage and @ShowBoobsImage Commands if they are set to URL Files.
 Toggling Tease AI to Offline Mode when you have no connectivity will help mitigate delays and crashes.